marciof/Eon/spec/language.md

 A [function](#function) that retrieves the value associated with a `key` in a `map`, optionally using a lazily [evaluated](#evaluate) `default` value if no such association exists.

-Key lookup takes place in the given map, and in each of its base prototypes until it's found, if it exists.
+Key lookup takes place in the given map, and recursively in each prototype until it's found, if it exists.

 ### Complexity

-- Time: `O(1)`
+- Time: `O(1+k)` where `k` is the number of prototypes of `map`
 - Space: `O(1)`

 ### Conditions